frediff/ML-works/CNN vs k-NN/README.md

 ## CNN vs K-NN
-The goal of this project is to classify a sample into two categories as described in the dataset (given in this [link](https://archive.ics.uci.edu/ml/datasets/Cervical+Cancer+Behavior+Risk)).
+The goal of this project (`model_NN.ipynb`) is to classify a sample into two categories as described in the dataset (given in this [link](https://archive.ics.uci.edu/ml/datasets/Cervical+Cancer+Behavior+Risk)).
 We try to compare condensed k-nearest neighbour (CNN in short) and simple k-nearest neighbour (k-NN in short) in their ability to classify the points.